hantsy/spring6-sandbox/docs/test-bean.md

 }
 ```

-And a simple class implements this interface.
+Here is a simple class that implements this interface.

 ```java
 public class DefaultCustomerService implements CustomerService {